 Under US law a copyright notice is not required to protect copyright.
 Photographers own the copyright to their work the instant they press the button.
-However a copyright notice has a purpose: indicate that a work is protected by copyright, identify the copyright owner and show the year of first publication.
+Nonetheless a copyright notice has several purposes: indicate that a work is protected by copyright, identify the copyright owner and show the year of first publication.

-Recommendation: include a properly formatted copyright notice on every page of your website that displays your images.
+Recommendation: include a properly formatted copyright notice on every page of your photography website.

-With the notice present the defendant in an infringement lawsuit can no longer claim they did not realize that the work was protected – the so-called “innocent infringement” defense which, if successful, can result in reduced damages for you.
+The presence of the notice prevents the defendant in an infringement lawsuit from claiming they did not realize the work was protected – the so-called “innocent infringement” defense which, if successful, can result in reduced damages for you.

 I called the Library of Congress’ Copyright Office to double check on the correct format for a photography website.
 This is what they told me:

 - The symbol © (a letter C in a circle), the word “Copyright” or the abbreviation “Copr.”

 - The year of first publication followed by a hyphen and the year of last publication.
 If your website only includes images published during the same year then a single year of first publication would be enough.